Prof. Ing. Andrew Sammut

 +356 2340 3065

-In his capacity of Dean and Head of Department, Prof Sammut is heavily involved in programme design and refinement and programme quality assurance and accreditation.
+In his capacity as Dean and Head of Department, Prof Sammut is heavily involved in programme design and refinement and programme quality assurance and accreditation.
 He chairs the Faculty board and various boards of studies and boards of examiners, is member of Senate and contributes to the overall University administration.

-• Electronic Manufacturing and Processes
+• Electronic precision sensing and instrumentation

-• Human-machine interface analysis and evaluation / immersive simulation
+• Human-machine interface design and evaluation

 __LecturingPortfolio